The Bee Sting

 Salena Godden is an English poet, author, activist, broadcaster, memoirist and essayist.
 Born in the UK, Godden is of Jamaican-Irish heritage.
 She is known for the graphic power of her poetry and is considered one of the foremost performance poets in the UK.

 This is her debut novel.
-I had heard a lot about this prize-winning prose/poetry novel and because of the enthusiastic reviews regarding the beauty and … Read more »
+I had heard a lot about this prize-winning prose/poetry novel and because of the enthusiastic reviews regarding the beauty … Read more »